This firm appears in the Who's Who Legal 100 2014

 MAIN INTERNATIONAL AREAS OF PRACTICE

-Dispute Resolution & International Arbitration: Advising in all aspects of commercial litigation and arbitration, including full representation in proceedings, pre-litigation case assessment and ADR solutions, provisional and interim measures, asset tracing, as well as enforcement of arbitral awards and court judgments.
-Also, extensive experience as arbitrators.
+Dispute Resolution and International Arbitration: Advising in all aspects of commercial litigation and arbitration, including full representation in proceedings, pre-litigation case assessment and ADR solutions, provisional and interim measures, asset tracing, as well as enforcement of arbitral awards and court judgments.
+Our lawyers also have extensive experience as arbitrators.

 Capital Markets: As authorised representatives at the SIX Swiss Exchange, working with domestic and foreign issuers on all aspects of Swiss equity and debt capital markets transactions, including IPOs, rights offerings, convertibles, share buybacks, derivatives programmes, bond and note issues and public tender offers.

 Corporate and Commercial: Assisting companies in all corporate and commercial matters including the establishment of businesses and corporate governance; assisting clients in drafting/negotiating all contracts related to their businesses.

 Mergers & Acquisitions, Private Equity and Venture Capital: Advising on public takeovers, private mergers and acquisitions, joint ventures, spin-offs and restructurings; assisting with seed/expansion capital, management buyouts/buy-ins, pre-IPO investments, and various aspects of asset management for private equity and venture capital.

 Employment: Assisting in all employment-related matters, ie, employment documentation, labour litigation, residence and labour permits, employee participation schemes, severance packages, etc.